-- 14. For students in the medical or MD-PhD program, to assure patient safety, at the discretion of the Deans for Students, clerkship leaders of the rotations to which a reinstated student is assigned will be advised that the student requires special support and observation of their performance.
-Although the student's privacy is of great concern, the Committee on Student Promotions and Professionals Standards ("CSPPS") and its leadership will not compromise patient care in favor of maintaining that privacy. - 15.
+- 14. For students in the medical or MD-PhD program, to assure patient safety, at the discretion of the Deans for Students, clerkship leaders of the rotations to which a reinstated student is assigned will be advised that the student requires special support and observation of his/her performance.
+Although the student's privacy is of great concern, the CSPPS and its leadership will not compromise patient care in favor of maintaining that privacy. - 15.
 A student may remain on extended medical leave for psychiatric illness for a maximum of one year, after which time the student will be dismissed from Einstein.
 The decision to recommend withdrawal will be based on the documented persistence, despite treatment, of aberrations of judgment or behavior that adversely affect clinical, interpersonal, community, and/or general social functions and relationships.
-Dismissal may also be recommended because of the student's failure to meet their obligations as outlined by this policy. - 16.
-A student reinstated after extended medical leave for psychiatric reasons who does not meet course, clinical/clerkship, or laboratory expectations, including regular attendance and timely performance of assigned responsibilities, and/or whose quality and appropriateness of behavior are adversely affected due to recurrence of psychiatric illness, may be dismissed from Einstein.
-The student will be permitted to make a presentation to the Applicable Committee at this time if they so desire.
+Dismissal may also be recommended because of the student's failure to meet his/her obligations as outlined by this policy. - 16.
+A student reinstated after extended medical leave for psychiatric reasons who does not meet course expectations, including regular attendance and timely performance of assigned responsibilities, and/or whose quality and appropriateness of behavior are adversely affected due to recurrence of psychiatric illness, may be dismissed from Einstein.
+The student will be permitted to make a presentation to the Applicable Committee at this time if he/she so desires.
 A student may appeal the Applicable Committee's recommendation for dismissal within 10 days of notification of the decision by written appeal to the Dean.

-III.E.
-Maternity and Paternity Leave
+E. Maternity and Paternity Leave

-- 1. Upon request, maternity and paternity leave will be granted routinely in accordance with the relevant academic policies of the student's academic program.
+- 1. A period of up to two months will be granted routinely upon request for maternity leave; one month for paternity leave.
 This applies as well to the adoption of a child.
 The effect on curricular programs and requirements will be minimized as far as possible, in recognition of the fact that many courses and rotations are only available at certain points in the year, and postponing such courses/rotations may complicate schedule planning and lead to a postponement of one's graduation date.
-The senior year of medical school has a two-month cushion intended to avert the need to postpone graduation for maternity reasons during that period of the curriculum. - 2.
-Students are encouraged to meet with their academic program's staff and dissertation mentor, if applicable, when delivery dates are known, as advance planning can often minimize any effects on the progression through the medical or graduate school curriculum.
+The senior year has a two-month cushion intended to avert the need to postpone graduation for maternity reasons during that period of the curriculum. - 2.
+Students are encouraged to meet with his/her academic program's staff when delivery dates are known, as advance planning can often minimize any effects on the progression through the medical school curriculum.
 If a physician recommends additional prenatal or postpartum excusal from clinical/academic duties, this will be granted for a period of up to six months, after which more specific arrangements may be necessary.
 Students remain on the student roster (preserving housing privileges, medical insurance. and other amenities) during maternity/paternity leave and approved extensions of same.
-The transcript will reflect the leave of absence in accordance with the relevant academic policies of the student's academic program.
-Any questions related to the effect a leave may have on tuition and/or student loans should be directed to the Office of Student Finance.
+The transcript will reflect the start and end dates, designated as "Maternity/Paternity Leave."

-III.F.
-Family Medical Leave
+F. Family Medical Leave